|

 CZECH REPUBLIC, 2000, 2006 and 2007, Scott 3124

-The middle stamps shows a view of St. Nicholas from the Vrtbovská Gardens
+The middle stamps shows a view of St. Nicholas from the Vrtbovská Gardens, Scott 3320

 and booklets (below) of the second and third stamps

-No other Jesuit building is seen on more stamps than St. Nicholas Church in Prague, partly because the Czechs are proud of their church and put it on a lot of stamps, partly because they like panoramic view of the city.
+No other Jesuit building is seen on more stamps than St. Nicholas Church in Prague, partly because they like the panoramic view of the city, which usually includes the church.
 The Jesuits were already present in the area of Prague known as Malá Strana (Little Town) with a college when, with the blessing of Emperor Ferdinand II, they started building a monumental church there.
 The work went on for some 60 years, the Jesuits continued to use the old Gothic Church of St. Nicholas.
 But the new St. Nicholas, with its magnificent 250-foot dome, lovely façade and magnificent interior, is one of the great achievements of High Baroque church architecture.
 The altar features a lavish gold-plated St. Nicholas flanked by St. Ignatius Loyola and St. Francis Xavier.
 But the Jesuits did not have long to enjoy their new church before they were banished from the Hapsburg Empire in 1773.
 Mozart played on the church's organ, and this is where his requiem Mass was celebrated a few days after his death in 1791.
 St. Nicholas became the parish church for the area in 1814.
 Here are some of the stamps where the church is more easily seen.

 CZECHOSLOVAKIA, 1931, the dome and tower of St. Nicholas, Scott 183